 Under the ACA since 2014, no matter what plan you pick, all plans must offer minimum benefits and cost sharing.

-All plans have a maximum out-of-pocket cost of no more than $6,600 for an individual and $13,200 for a family for 2015, and must cover at at least ten essential benefits as part of their covered benefits.
+All plans have a maximum out-of-pocket cost, and must cover at least ten essential benefits as part of their covered benefits.
 Covered benefits include an annual wellness visit and essential preventive care at no out-of-pocket costs.
 They also include all the basics from birth control and maternity, to mental health and hospital visits.
 You will have at least one in-network option to get that service on a plan.
 It does not mean that it is covered with no cost sharing and it does not mean you’ll be able to get a particular service covered outside your plans network.

 How Does Cost Assistance Affect Cost Sharing